genlayerlabs/genvm/doc/internal/node.md

   }
   ```

+## How node receives code, message, ... from user
+It is for node to decide.
+GenVM knows only about the calldata (and potentially message) and nothing else

 ## Storage format
 Storage can be seen as a mapping from account address to slot address to linear memory.
 It supports two operations: read and write.
 Reading undefined memory must return zeroes